Nhatt Nichols, Program Director

-After growing up with survivalist parents and horses in north-central Washington, Nhatt Nichols was coerced into re-learning how to ride a bike at age 18.
-She had little idea how much it would completely impact the course of her life, and shortly after being re-introduced to two wheels she took Bike Fix's mechanic class, and spent the next 15 years working as a mechanic, bike messenger, and enriching more lives by teaching others the fine art of bike fixing.
+Nhatt grew up with survivalist parents and horses in north-central Washington.
+She was coerced into re-learning how to ride a bike at age 18, and she had little idea how much it would completely impact the course of her life.
+Shortly after being re- introduced to two wheels she took Bike Fix's mechanic class, and spent the next 15 years working as a mechanic, bike messenger, and enriching more lives by teaching others the fine art of bike fixing.
 From touring to BMX, track racing to mountain biking, there is very little she has not at least attempted to do on a bicycle and is very passionate about encouraging others to try riding every and anything that is possible on a bike.
-Nhatt has her MA from the Royal Drawing School in London, and when she is not out riding she can be found in the studio or writing poetry.
+Nhatt has her MFA from the Royal Drawing School in London, and when she is not out shredding the local trails she can be found in the studio or writing poetry.

 Nick has an abiding passion for riding and fiddling with bicycles, particularly old ones with pretty lugs.
 He cohabitates with a few bikes, but his main squeeze is a Motobecane his father bought new in 1976.
 It's super extra pretty.